 Steve grew up overseas.
 His mother’s from Berlin and father side from San Francisco since the 1800’s.
-We invite people from Argentina, Australia, Austria, Bangladesh, Belarus, Belgium, Bolivia, Bosnia, Herzegovina, Brazil, Bulgaria, Cambodia, Canada, Chile, China, Colombia, Costa Rica, Croatia, Cuba, Cyprus and Czech Republic.
-People also welcome from Denmark Ecuador, El Salvador, Estonia, Ethiopia, Fiji, Finland, France, Georgia, Germany, Ghana, Greece, Guatemala, Honduras, Hungary, Iceland, India, Indonesia, Ireland, Israel and magical Italy.
+We invite poetically spiritual people from Argentina, Australia, Austria, Bangladesh, Belarus, Belgium, Bolivia, Bosnia, Herzegovina, Brazil, Bulgaria, Cambodia, Canada, Chile, China, Colombia, Costa Rica, Croatia, Cuba, Cyprus and Czech Republic.
+People into higher consciousness also welcome from Denmark Ecuador, El Salvador, Estonia, Ethiopia, Fiji, Finland, France, Georgia, Germany, Ghana, Greece, Guatemala, Honduras, Hungary, Iceland, India, Bali Indonesia, Ireland, Israel and magical Italy.
 Or perhaps you come from Jamaica, Japan, Jordan, Kazakhstan, Kenya, Kosovo, Kyrgyzstan Laos, Latvia, Lithuania, Luxembourg, Macedonia, Malaysia or friendly Mexico?
 Steve was born in Hawaii and also raised in Japan, South Korea and Northern California.
 We love Moldova, Monaco, Mongolia, Montenegro, Morocco, Myanmar, Nepal, Netherlands and New Zealand.
 Are you from Nicaragua, Norway, Pakistan, Palestine, Panama, Paraguay, Peru, friendly Philippines or Poland?
 Portugal, Romania.
 Open for refugees and others from Russia, Singapore, Slovakia, Slovenia, South Africa, South Korea, Spain, Sri Lanka, Sweden, Switzerland, Syria, Taiwan, Tajikistan, Thailand, Turkey, Ukraine, UK, Uruguay, Uzbekistan, Venezuela and Vietnam.
 What countries do you like?
 Join us.

 Q: Languages that might be spoken?